technofocus-pte/secprodfndtndepth/Labs/Lab 05/Lab 5 - Setting up the Microsoft Defender for Endpoint Environment.md

 **Objectives**

-- To assign the Owner role to the Azure subscription.
+- To assign the Owner role to the Azure subscription

-- To create a Windows 11 Pro virtual machine (**testVM1**) and onboard it to Microsoft Defender for Endpoints for security monitoring.
+- To create a TESTSERVER1 and Windows 11 Pro virtual machine (**testVM1**) and onboard it to Microsoft Defender for Endpoints for security monitoring

-- To prepare the testvm1 virtual machine for upcoming tasks, including installing Microsoft 365 apps.
+- To prepare the testvm1 virtual machine for upcoming tasks, including installing Microsoft 365 apps

 ## **Task 1: Add Owner role to subscription**